jasneetsinghwahan/trojanmap/README.md

+# 1. Overview
+The nodes are given in the form of std::string.
+Instead of working with std::string as nodes, thereby, restricting the use of std::vector as a container (for which index are numerals,) for later half of functions, I mapped string IDs to int IDs and vice-versa and worked with ints and indexed into unordered_map<std::string, Node> data structure

+Furthermore, other than travelling salesman, almost in every other function iterative form is used/preferred over recursive form.
+Because, at first go, shortest path (dijkstra) was implemented using recursion and it was taking infinite time to get results, for instance, while parsing 18000+ points, the recursion wouldn't be able to parse 500+ points in about 5 minutes, whereas changing to iterative form immediately improved the timing.
+Please note that recursion was giving correct results as it was tested pass on smaller total number of data points (7) by using a micro-version of carefully selected data points in the given dataset

+# 2. Detailed description of each function and its time complexity.
 ## Item 1: Autocomplete The Location Name (Phase 1)
 - What is the runtime of your algorithm?
 O(n) as the function iterates over all the elements in the hash map